orbitalchicken/Roadmap/Fixed.md

     slick-greeter/lightdm-settings:
         background color doesn't seem to work
         padding issue when hovering session button
+        wrong logitech keyboard layout

     pix:
         Support for Fujifilm RAW files
         Support for EXIF orientation in RAW files

+    mintupdate:
+        kernel headers for 4.4 confuse ppl
+        Clicking Linux kernel headers 4.4, and selecting ‘Ignore updates for this package’ has no effect.
+Understandable for newer kernel/kernel headers update? update policy choice doesn't stick
+        don't start mintupdate in guest sessions

+    blueberry:
-    blueberry: add a way to disable the autostart
+        add a way to disable the autostart

+    mintinstall:
+        can't access office category (happens in MATE but not in Cinnamon, issue in Pixbuf SVG support..)

 Cinnamon Edition
 ----------------